Risk Aggregation under Dependence Uncertainty and an Order Constraint: Numerical results and a real-data application

 \section{Numerical results and a real-data application}

-In this section, we use numerical examples and a case study to illustrate the impact of the order constraint on the worst-case and best-case values of $\VaR^{R}$ and $\VaR^{L}$.
+In this section, we use numerical examples and a case study to illustrate the impact of the order constraint on VaR bounds (the worst-case and best-case values of $\VaR^{R}$ and $\VaR^{L}$), and RVaR bounds.
 For convenience, we do not distinguish between $\VaR^{L}$ and $\VaR^{R}$ when we calculate their bounds (Proposition \ref{VaR:cont}).
 Both $\VaR^{L}$ and $\VaR^{R}$ are referred to as $\VaR$ in numerical results.
+We only illustrate the numerical calculations for VaR bounds.
+RVaR bounds can be calculated in a similar manner.